 If this situation applies to you, contact us for details.
 If we approve your request to keep going to your current provider, we will tell you how long you can continue to see the provider.
-If you are pregnant and have initiated a course of prenatal care, regardless of the trimester care was initiated, this will include the time required for postpartum care directly related to the delivery.
+If you are pregnant and have entered your second trimester, this will include the time required for postpartum care directly related to the delivery.